dccuchile/wefe/doc/user_guide/mitigation.rst

 ~~~~~~~~~~~~~~~~

--  target: If a set of words is specified in target, the debias method will be performed
+-  ``target``: If a set of words is specified in target, the debias method is performed
    only on the word embeddings associated with this set.
 In the case of providing
    ``None``, the transformation will be performed on all vocabulary words except those
    specified in ignore.
 By default ``None``.